Skip to main content

 Containers Vs VMs: Glance at ‘Security’ Pros and Cons

-Containers have gained popularity for their ability to offer agility, scalability, and portability to applications.
-Because of this reason, they are often termed as an alternative to traditional Virtual Machines (VM)!
+Containers have gained popularity for their ability to offer applications agility, scalability, and portability.
+Because of this, they are often termed an alternative to traditional Virtual Machines (VMs)!

 Containers have proven to significantly improve the application development speed, and ensure effective resource utilization and production efficiency.